Seeking Submissions for Issue 7, our first online issue!

 Name each submission ‘title_genre’: Please include your full name and e-mail address (from which you sent your submission) on the top of the first page of the actual submission file.

-We are receptive to high-quality literary fiction, and are happy to read stories with both traditional and experimental forms and subjects.
+We seek high-quality literary fiction, and are happy to read stories with both traditional and experimental forms and subjects.
 We will consider flash fiction (350-1000 words) and short stories (1000-5000 words).
 Send up to three stories.

-We are looking for engaging, honest and original pieces, with a strong voice and fresh insights that have the potential of going beyond the personal and connecting with the human experience.
+We seek creative nonfiction that is art, not reportage or diary, and that is engaging, honest, and original.
+The voice should be strong and deliver fresh insights that reach beyond the personal and connect with the universal human experience.
 All styles and approaches are accepted, be they flash nonfiction, personal essay, immersion journalism, or memoir excerpts.
 Word limit is 5000 words.
 Send up to three essays.

 We seek plays (one-acts and full-length pieces, translations, and adaptations) that take advantage of and/or subvert theatrical conventions.